efsalvarenga/CV/cl.md

 Dear Madam/Sir,

-Ref: Application for the Technology Advisor role
+Ref: Application for the Opportunity Evaluation Manager role

-I would like to be part of the PTX/D Digital Innovation team as the Technology Advisor.
+I would like to be part of the PTX Innovation Excellence team as the Opportunity Evaluation Manager.
 This motivation letter is accompanied by my CV with more detailed description of my professional experience.

 I am a Chartered Engineer (UK's Institution of Engineering and Technology), passionate about driving technology adoption in the oil & energy industry.